 How does Heap Sort work in Python?

 - Before Explaining the Working of Python, It Is Important to Understand What Actually It Is and How It Is Different from Other Sorting Algorithms.
-Heapsort Can Be Considered as The Sorting Approach in Which the Maximum Value from The List Is Encountered and Shifted to The Last of The Array and The Process Is Kept on Repeating Till the List Is Transformed Into a Sorted List. the Way that Makes It Different from The Other Sorting Methods Is Nothing but Just the Approach that It Follows in Order to Sort All the Values of The Array.
+Heapsort Can Be Considered as The Sorting Approach in Which the Maximum Value from The List Is Encountered and Shifted to The Last of The Array and The Process Is Kept on Repeating Till the List Is Transformed Into a Sorted List.
+The Way that Makes It Different from The Other Sorting Methods Is Nothing but Just the Approach that It Follows in Order to Sort All the Values of The Array.
 It Consists of The Recursive Process that Lasts until The Values in The Array Are Arranged in Ascending Order.

 - Now let us understand how the heap sort works in detail by using an example.
 Suppose arr is an array that holds the values like 9,5,2.
-In the beginning, the values of the array are not arranged in a sorted way but after performing the heap sort, it will be turned into ascending order.
-When the heap sort algorithm is applied to this array, the very first thing it will do it to find our the largest value in the array.
-As 9 is the largest value, it will be moved to the last index of the list and all the other values will move one step left in order to create space for holding the largest value.
+In the beginning, the values of the array are not arranged in a sorted way, but after performing the heap sort, it will be turned into ascending order.
+When the heap sort algorithm is applied to this array, the first thing it will do is find our the largest value in the array.
+As 9 is the largest value, it will be moved to the last index of the list, and all the other values will move one step left in order to create space for holding the largest value.
 Once 9 is shifted to the last index or array arr, the list of values will look like 5,2,9.